 Decide whether you want a faith-based or secular curriculum

 Starting with this will help you narrow down the field quite a bit.
 We are secular homeschoolers, and finding a homeschool science curriculum that aligns with our beliefs was a bit of a challenge.
-Thankfully, secular homeschoolers are growing exponentially and there are many more resources out there than in years past.
-For those of you that are faith-based, you will find a plethora of curriculum available to you.
+Thankfully, secular homeschoolers are growing exponentially, and many more resources are out there than in years past.
+For those of you that are faith-based, you will find a plethora of curricula available to you.

 Consider how your child learns best

 VARK is an acronym for visual, aural, read/write, and kinesthetic learners.
-Understanding which learning modality your child falls under (they can be multimodal as well!) will help you find the curriculum that will work best for your family.
+Understanding which learning modality your child falls under (they can be multimodal, too) will help you find the curriculum that will work best for your family.

 For aural learners, you’ll want to find something that has plenty of audio and video content rather than just text-based material.
 If your child is an avid reader, they may prefer interdisciplinary, literature-based curricula.

 Other aspects to consider, does your child work best independently or with your guidance?
 Are they more of a slow, detail-oriented learner, or do they prefer to take in the whole picture and work quickly?

 Do you prefer a more structured approach, with an outline and lesson plans?
 Or do you prefer a less regimented teaching style that’s more open-ended?

 I am somewhere in the middle, depending on the subject.
 For Math and Science, I need more structure since those topics are not where my strength lies, whereas, with Language Arts and History, I like a more open-ended curriculum with plenty of options.